 Extortion is a more aggressive crime than receiving stolen goods.
 This is because the offense involves using force or threats against another.

 7.3.
 Theft/appropriation of lost property – PC 485

 Penal Code 485 PC is California’s law against appropriating (or misappropriating) lost goods.

-The law prohibits a person from:
+The law prohibits you from:

-- keeping goods that he finds
+- keeping goods that you find

 - when there are clues that identify its true owner.

 This crime places a burden on you to find the owner of a lost good.